salrashid123/iap_identity_platform_backend_services/README.md

     ![images/iap_neg.png](images/iap_neg.png)

-- Deploy Backend Applcation
+- Deploy Backend Application

     Now deploy the backend application to the onprem system.

-    As mentioned, we will just deploy an envoy proxy that will check the IAP header value and then respond back with a staic respones.
+    As mentioned, we will just deploy an envoy proxy that will check the IAP header value and then respond back with a static responses.

-    The intent of this trivial example is to show how you can use IAP without having to modify existing codebae much to account for the header.
+    The intent of this trivial example is to show how you can use IAP without having to modify existing codebase much to account for the header.

-    Normally, the backend applciation you would run would accept and "auto login" the user given the header but that requires some modification of your system.
+    Normally, the backend application you would run would accept and "auto login" the user given the header but that requires some modification of your system.

     If you place envoy infront of your application like this, it is automatically protected by IAP but your users may see a 'double login' screen (one from IAP, second one from your native app)